SimonMaghiar/FreeRTOS_NUCLEO_F446RE_Projects/README.md

+$ Note to remember:
+Syncronization is nothing but aligning number of Tasks to achieve a desired behaviour.
+(Almost like pipe-lineing)

+Where as mutual exclusion is avoiding a task to execute the critical section which is already owned by another task for execution.

+Typically Semaphores are used to implement the synchronization between tasks and between tasks and interrupts.

+Mutex are the best choice to implement the mutual exclusion.
+That is protectcing access of a shared item.

+Sempahores also can be used to implement the mutual exclusion but it will introduce some serious design issues.

-There are two types of scheduling algorithm: Cooperative Scheduling and Preemptive Scheduling
+There are two types of scheduling algorithm: Cooperative Scheduling and Preemptive Scheduling.

 # FreeRTOS_NUCLEO_F446RE_Projects